eejmartin/micro-saas/README.md

 - **Subscription-only Chat Tool with OpenAI Integration**: Leverage GPT models for natural language processing, text generation, and other AI-driven functionalities.
 - **Subscription-only AI Photo Editing Tool with Replicate API Integration**: Access a AI Photo Editing model, through the Replicate API.
 - **User Authentication with MongoDB Atlas**: Secure and scalable user data management using MongoDB Cloud Atlas.
+- **Railway Hosting**: Effortless deployment and hosting of the application on Railway's cloud platform.

 ### Directory Structure
 ```